johnnadratowski/dotfiles/README.md

 Extensively uses Hammerspoon for Mac automation.
 I use Karabiner to map CapsLock to Shift+ctrl+option+cmd for all the tools keybindings.
-The tools are either ran using a hotkey or they run in the toolbar
+The tools are either ran using a hotkey or they run in the toolbar.

 The [init.lua](_hammerspoon/init.lua) is the entry points.